 [Section 40 amended by No. 59 of 1995 s.
 85.]

-41. Use of business name
+41. Use of business names by licensees

 (1) The use of a business name by a licensee is not subject to the approval of the Commissioner but —

 (a) a licensee may carry on business as a settlement agent under only one business name which shall be endorsed on his triennial certificate; and